-Engagement and experience services provide the necessary interaction points and services for customers, suppliers, and partners to interact with the enterprise, whether in physical or a digital form.
+Engagement and experience services provide the necessary interaction points and services for customers, suppliers, and partners to interact with the enterprise, whether in physical or digital form.

-These are a collection of multi-use technologies and services that work together to ensure a successful engagement with the customer, supplier, and partner.
+Additionally, these are a collection of multi-use technologies and services that work together to ensure a successful engagement with the customer, supplier, and partner.

 Why are engagement and experience services important?

-Engagement and experience services enable digital transformation in the enterprise by making possible:
+Moreover, engagement and experience services enable digital transformation in the enterprise by making possible:

-1) Sharing of data with partners to facilitate operations and interactions, ensuring necessary, adequate, and timely resources, supplies, and products from suppliers and providing information about the products and services that the enterprise provides to the customers.
+1) Sharing of data with partners to facilitate operations and interactions, ensuring necessary, adequate, and timely resources, supplies, and products from suppliers, and providing information about the products and services that the enterprise provides to the customers.

 2) Coordination of information and data about the customer to and across the enterprise.

 3) Delivery of the product and or service to the customer in either a digital or physical form.